owenmoogk/shocking/README.md

 We had to do a lot of research about how a relay works.
 Using this program, with multiple different levels of voltage and current, we needed to have two separate circuits that could communicate with each other.
 This was accomplished with a relay, but we didn't know how to use this at the start.
 After a lot of research, we feel like we understand the topic much better, and will be able to apply it in the future.
 We also learned about the integration of Android apps.
 Having not used these android apps to communicate with an Arduino, it was interesting to see the process to connect the two seemingly opposite components, which ended up working well together.

 ## What's next for Shockingly Moral
 We want to continue working on this project, and the first obvious thing to do is to make the system integrate into the backpack zippers with more fluidity.
 There is currently tinfoil wrapped around the zippers, which makes it pretty obvious (and not very fashionable).
 We can fix this by having a bit more time, and being able to drill holes in the zippers, as well as being able to add insulation to the bottoms.
-This will make the backpack have the original look, and will be a much cleaner way of accomplishing the same product.
+This will make the backpack have the original look, and will be a much cleaner way of accomplishing the same.

 also: